albertpatterson/chrome-extension-starter/README.md

 ## Development

-Once the extension resources are created, the following scripts are available
+Once the extension resources are created, the following scripts are available to build the code.

 - build the project (prod mode): `npm run build`
 - build the project (dev mode): `npm run build-dev`